...

 Mugwort makes an excellent remedy for those seeking relief from controllable shaking, insomnia, and nervousness.
 The herb is also helpful in treating menstrual cramps, suppressed menstruation, and other female problems.
 The herb’s effect can be enhanced with black haw, marigold, and cramp bark.

-Mugwort can bring on the menstrual period and is utilized with cramp bark to alleviate menstrual cramps and other miscellaneous issues.
-The tea can help treat stomach ailments as well.
-Dilute it three times to get around the strong taste.
-For bowel and stomach pains, consume the tea in frequent small doses and put a fomentation of the infusion over the problematic area.
+Mugwort can bring on the menstrual period, and it is utilized with cramp bark to alleviate menstrual cramps and other miscellaneous issues.
+The tea can also help treat stomach ailments.
+Dilute it three times to overcome the strong taste.
+For bowel and stomach pains, consume the tea in frequent small doses and pour the infusion over the problematic area.

 It is helpful in combination with other herbs that treat kidney stones.
-Native Americans used it to treat fevers, bronchitis, colds, and flu cases.
+Native Americans used it to treat fevers, bronchitis, colds, and flu.
 Taking it hot makes for excellent sweating therapy.
 This herb also benefits people suffering from swollen glands, epilepsy, earache, hay fever, difficulty breathing, and asthma.

 External application as a poultice can treat abscesses, carbuncles, and boils.
-Some experiments show promise in mugwort being able to lower blood sugar and possessing some components that have antifungal and antibacterial properties.
+Some experiments show promise in mugwort’s ability to lower blood sugar and possess some components that have antifungal and antibacterial properties.

 Warning

-Like wormwood, this plant can negatively affect the nervous system when the recommended doses are widely exceeded or taken for more than ten days.
+This plant can negatively affect the nervous system like wormwood when the recommended doses are widely exceeded or taken for more than ten days.
 Pregnant women must avoid it since it is likely to have abortifacient properties.
 Breastfeeding women must also refrain from taking this plant because it gives the milk a bitter flavor.

 Mugwort Baths